jsbenjamins/gazecode/README.md

 3) Find a set of nine 100 x 100 non-transparant PNGs reflecting the different categories you want to use (thenounproject.com is good place to start).
-Upload white empty PNGs if you have less than 9 categories.
+Use white empty PNGs if you have less than 9 categories.
 Put these files in the categories folder of GazeCode.

-4) Go to the code folder of GazeCode and in the Matlab command window type 'gazecode' to start GazeCode.
+4) Go to the code folder of GazeCode and type gazecode in the Matlab command window to start GazeCode.

-5) Point GazeCode to the category set, files and folders it requests when prompted.
+5) When prompted, point GazeCode to the category set, files and folders it requests.

 6) Browse through the detected fixations using the arrow buttons (or Z and X keys on the keyboard) in the left panel of GazeCode.